byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Using enzyme*

-**Favored usage includes:**
+**Favored usage and dilution ratios with water:**
+*Adding 100ml of liquid store bought detergent to 1000ml of Enzyme makes a great concentrated degreaser/cleaner.* This product can be used safely full strength, undiluted, on the most sensitive skin.

-- Hair and body wash
+- Hair and body wash - 1:10
-- Mouthwash
+- Mouthwash - 1:10
-- Wound healing wash
+- Wound healing wash - 1:10
-- Dish washing
+- Dish washing - 1:500
-- Fruit and vegetable wash
+- Fruit and vegetable wash to remove chemicals and pesticides - 15ml : 5l
-- Evaporative cooler - air freshener
+- Evaporative cooler - air freshener - 1:500
-- Insect replant and fertilizer for the garden
+- Insect replant and fertilizer for the garden - 1:500
-- Laundry detergent, natural fabric softener ...
+- Laundry detergent, natural fabric softener - 1:500
+...
 The list goes on.

 #### *Frequently Asked Questions*